HCL-TECH-SOFTWARE/connections-doc/v8-cr15/admin/admin/c_admin_profiles_sync_ldap_understanding.md

 1. The contents of `0.dbids` are read into memory into a single hashmap where the key is the uid.
 The objects in the hashmap are a secondary level of hashmap that contains the user data.
 2. If the hash is in both `0.dbids` and `0.ldiff`, all attributes are compared, and if not equal, the Profiles database is updated.
 In addition, the users data in the in-memory copy of `0.dbids` is deleted.
 3. If the user appears in only `0.ldiff`, that is, only the LDAP, then the user is added to a file named `sync_updates/creates.ldiff` and added to the Profiles database in phase 5.
-4. At the end of iterating thru the users in a partition, any users that remain in the in-memory copy of `0.dbids` are added to a file named `synch_updates/deletes.dbids` and deleted from the Profiles database in phase 4.
+4. At the end of iterating through the users in a partition, any users that remain in the in-memory copy of `0.dbids` are added to a file named `synch_updates/deletes.dbids` and deleted from the Profiles database in phase 4.
 5. The next partition file is read into memory, and the process continues until all partitions have been analyzed.

 ## Phase 4 - delete { .section}